-Advanced Seminar in Computational Linguistics: Computational Social Science
+Seminar in Computational Linguistics: Computational Models of Human Parsing

-Each week you'll need to do the readings and do a brief writeup that summarizes and reacts to those readings, due the Monday night before class by posting it to the class discussion board.
+Each week you'll need to do the readings and do a brief writeup that summarizes and reacts to those readings, due no later than the Monday night before class by posting it to the class discussion board.

 Philip Resnik, Professor